djaus2/Soft-ata/README.md

 # Soft-ata Version 11.400

 ## Updates
-- SoftataConsole2 Added DeivceInput type.
+- SoftataConsole2 Added DeviceInput type.
 Implemented a switch (pins 16 to 21);
 - SoftataConsole2 now works for Actuator Sensor and Display using ActionmSoftataCmd in SoftataLib rather than app.
   - Now for BlazorApp2 to use ActionmSoftataCmd, _Coming_
 - SoftataConsole2 is the console app to use.
 Nb Blockly and Blazor apps are yet to be updated for this